Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 For the full-time programs, you'll have all day Friday to complete your individual project from home.
 You are expected to work between 8am and 5pm PST, unless you get pre-approval from an instructor to work during different hours.
 Initial submissions for assignments are due on Fridays at 5 pm.

 For the part-time programs, you will have all weekend to complete your individual project.
-You are expected to work a minimum of four hours on this project.
-Initial submissions for assignments are due on Sundays at 9 am.
+You are expected to work a minimum of eight hours on this project.
+Initial submissions for assignments are due on Mondays at 8 am.

 The following week, your teacher will give you feedback on your project either in person, on a video call, or in writing.
 Every outstanding project gets one review each week.